 PROJECTS.
 As stated above, projects are where students will do most of their work and, presumably, most of their learning.
 To a certain extent, students may work on projects at their own pace.
-There are no due dates for projects except that all projects must be turned in by the last day of classes, May 3.
-(Enforced deadline is midnight between May 3 and May 4.)
-Projects will be graded for correctness to be verified by unit tests (and inspection for general conformity to the intent of the project).
-Students will be supplied all unit tests used in grading (except that the right is reserved to modify the data used in the unit tests to make sure the code hasn't been hardwired to pass unit tests with specific data).
+There are no due dates for projects except that all projects must be turned in by the last day of classes, May 1.
+(Official deadline is midnight between May 1 and May 2.
+Enforced deadline is when I wake up in the morning on May 2.)
+Projects are graded for correctness, verified by unit tests (and inspection for general conformity to the intent of the project).
+Students are supplied all unit tests used in grading (except that the right is reserved to modify the data used in the unit tests to make sure the code hasn't been hardwired to pass unit tests with specific data).
 See the Policies etc section of this syllabus for other details.
+Other information about projects, including practical suggestions, can be found on the course website.

 TESTS.
-There will be four tests, currently scheduled as Test 1 on Fri, Mar 1, Test 2 on Mon, Apr 8; and Tests 3 and 4 on Tues, May 7 (at 10:30 am, this course's final exam block).
-Note that Tests 3 and 4 together constitute the final exam for this course, but will be treated separately for the purposes of this syllabus.
+There are four tests, currently scheduled as Test 1 on Fri, Feb 28, Test 2 on Wed, Apr 8; and Tests 3 and 4 on Wed, May 6 (at 8:00 am, this course's final exam block).
+Note that Tests 3 and 4 together constitute the final exam for this course, but are treated separately for the purposes of this syllabus.
 Specifically,

-- Test 1 will be on paper and will have conceptual problems from the first third of the course (prolegomena, case studies, and graphs). - Test 2 will be at a computer and will have programming problems from the first half of the course (prolegomena, case studies, graphs, and trees). - Test 3 will be on paper and will have conceptual problems from the last two-thirds of the course (trees, dynamic programming, hash tables, and strings). - Test 4 will be at a computer and will have programming problems from the second half of the course (dynamic programming, hash tables, and strings).
+- Test 1 is on paper and has conceptual problems from the first third of the course (prolegomena, case studies, and graphs). - Test 2 is at a computer and has programming problems from the first half of the course (prolegomena, case studies, graphs, and trees). - Test 3 is on paper and has conceptual problems from the last two-thirds of the course (trees, dynamic programming, hash tables, and strings). - Test 4 is at a computer and has programming problems from the second half of the course (dynamic programming, hash tables, and strings).